 Table of Contents

 What is Teamfight Tactics?

 Each game has several rounds.
 Each round, you’ll build and revise an army to fight an enemy 1 on 1.
 The winner will deal damage to the loser’s Little Legend.
-The last Little Legend standing will win the game.
+The last Little Legend standing wins the game.

 How do you build an army?

-At the start of the game, you’ll get placed on an island where there is a circle of champions in the center rotating.
-Walk over to the champion you want to draft as the first in your army.
+At the start of the game, you’re placed on an island where there is a rotating circle of Champions.
+Walk over to the Champion you want to draft as the first in your army.

-After the initial phase, the main way you’ll be able to get champions is by buying them.
-A shop with 5 random champions will appear, at the start of each round.
-Leveling up your Little Legend will give you a great chance of getting more expensive and rare champions.
+After the initial phase, the main way you’ll get Champions is by buying them.
+A shop with 5 random Champions will appear at the start of each round.
+Leveling up your Little Legend will give you a great chance of getting more expensive and rare Champions.